Guide

 Of course, sometimes, to get your postcard to printing, you have to fiddle with it.
 That might require basic Photoshop skills: to remove nonsensical writing, to add your own text, or to fix a glitch or two (yes, Midjourney is still bad with hands :)).
 I will briefly cover this postproduction stage and upscaling for printing at the end of this post.

-For this experiment, I used the same prompt: [holiday] postcard by [artist] --ar 2:3 --v 4 or [holiday] postcard in style of [technique or genre] --ar 2:3.
-In captions, I will only mention an artist or a technique.
+For this experiment, I used the same prompt: [holiday] postcard by [artist] --ar 2:3 --v 4 or [holiday] postcard in style of [technique or genre] --ar 2:3 --v 4.
+In captions, I will only mention artists and/or techniques.

 Also, I chose benchmark holidays a bit randomly, so sorry I missed your favorite!
 I hope you will be able to fill for me and generate some amazing postcards for it!